 How have we chosen what to teach?

-We follow the SCARF (Safety, Caring, Achievement, Resilience, Friendship).
+We follow the SCARF (Safety, Caring, Achievement, Resilience, Friendship) scheme of learning.
 The SCARF Programme is unique, progressive and effective and ensures coverage of Relationships Education and Healthy Education.
 It is made up of six units taught across the year:

 Me and my Relationships, Valuing Differences, Keeping Myself Safe, Rights and Responsibilities, Being My Best, Growing and Changing.